Associate Marriage Family Therapist

 Area of Focus:

 I believe my experience makes me well suited to work with individuals, families and couples.
 I have experience working with teens and young adults with a variety of special needs as well as with their siblings and families.
 This has allowed me to gain a better understanding of the unique challenges that these individuals, families and couples face.
-Because of my personal experiences, I have the ability to work with individuals processing through childhood trauma as well as with couples as they maneuver through difficult and challenging times.
-Often times, helping the couple triggers positive change and healing within a family system.
+Because of my personal experiences, I have the ability to work with individuals processing through childhood/adult trauma, anxiety, and depression, as well as with couples as they maneuver through difficult and challenging times.
 We will work together to reach the desired goals and help to develop healthy communication and problem-solving skills.